 Jack And The Beanstalk is a story that we all know.
 Whilst the film doesn’t add anything new to the classic childhood story, it is creative and exciting.
 Slightly uneven in places, not quite marking down its tone, Jack the Giant Slayer is still the adventure it promised, even if it isn’t quite as epic as we hoped it might have been.

 Nicholas Hoult leads the film well enough, surprisingly suiting the role of Jack quite well.
-Although he obviously has a long way to go in regards of leading a feature film, he and Eleanor Tomlinson make an enjoyable couple to follow.
+Although he obviously has a long way to go in regards to leading a feature film, he and Eleanor Tomlinson make an enjoyable couple to follow.
 Ewan McGregor and Stanley Tucci are very comical, too, and make for a fun supporting cast.

 Jack The Giant Slayer was released on DVD on 22nd July.